Parliament: Magna Carta and the model parliament

-The tenants-in-chief often struggled with their spiritual counterparts and with the king for power.
-In 1215, they secured from King John of England Magna Carta, which established that the king may not levy or collect any taxes (except the feudal taxes to which they were hitherto accustomed), save with the consent of a council.
+The tenants-in-chief often struggled for power with the ecclesiastics and the king.
+In 1215, they secured Magna Carta from King John of England.
+This established that the king may not levy or collect any taxes (except the feudal taxes to which they were hitherto accustomed), save with the consent of a council.
 It was also established that the most important tenants-in-chief and ecclesiastics be summoned to the council by personal writs from the sovereign, and that all others be summoned to the council by general writs from the sheriffs of their counties.
-Modern government has its origins in the Curia Regis; parliament descends from the Great Council later known as the parliamentum established by Magna Carta.
+Modern government has its origins in the Curia Regis; parliament descends from the Great Council, later known as the parliamentum, established by Magna Carta.

-During the reign of King Henry III, 13th-Century English Parliaments incorporated elected representatives from shires and towns.
-These parliaments are, as such, considered forerunners of the modern parliament.
+During the reign of King Henry III (13th century), English Parliaments included elected representatives from shires and towns.
+Thus these parliaments are considered forerunners of the modern parliament.